-Family Dispute Resolution (FDR) is a process designed to assist separated families develop Parenting and Property Agreements without the inconvenience, emotional distress and financial expense of going to court.
+Family Dispute Resolution (FDR) is a family law mediation process designed to assist separated families sort out their parenting and property issues without the inconvenience, distress and financial expense of going to court.

 Family separation can be a time of great stress and uncertainty - especially for children.

-Family Dispute Resolution (aka Mediation) offers a neutral space in which parents and care-providers can discuss parenting arrangements and develop a Parenting Agreement and/or Property Agreement that best meets the changing needs of their family.
+Mediation offers a neutral space in which parents and care-providers can discuss parenting and property issues with a view to developing a Parenting Plan or Property Agreement that best meets the changing needs of their family.

-Who can initiate Mediation?
-Anyone with an ongoing interest in the care and well-being of a child can initiate mediation for the purpose of establishing a Parenting Agreement or Property Settlement.
-This includes parents (regardless of marital status); step-parents, grandparents and other extended family members as well as significant others.
-The legislation also covers separated families who do not have children but wish to establish a Property Agreement.
+Who can initiate family law mediation?
+Anyone with an ongoing interest in the care and well-being of a child can initiate mediation for the purpose of establishing a Parenting Plan or Property Agreement.
+This includes parents (regardless of marital status or length of relationship); step-parents; grandparents, other extended family members and significant others.
+Family law legislation also covers separated families who do not have children and would like to end their financial relationship.

-What is involved in Mediation at Northern Frontiers?
+What is involved in family law mediation at Northern Frontiers?
 Northern Frontiers offers a staged mediation process as follows:

 Step 2: Intake & Assessment undertaken individually by other party (Party B)

 Step 3: Preparing to Mediate session undertaken by Party A.

 Step 4: Preparing to Mediate session undertaken by Party B.

 Step 5: 1st mediation session - facilitated by an accredited Family Dispute Resolution Practitioner (aka Mediator).